Dali Mpofu: MI6 allegations

 In a debate in Parliament in 2019 President Cyril Ramaphosa stated that he had received intelligence reports claiming that the EFF was "an MI6 project".
 Ramaphosa was responding to accusations from Julius Malema that he had been an apartheid spy.
 Mpofu stated that he would shut down the EFF if the claims turned out to be true but shortly afterwards lost his position in the party leadership.

 Personal life

 Mpofu married Mpumi Mpofu in 2004.
 She is a public servant and has served as director-general in the Department of Transport and the Department of Housing; she was appointed as the Secretary of Defence in 2010.
 She remained a member of the ANC after her husband's defection to the EFF.
 He also has a son, Sizwe Mpofu-Walsh, with activist and academic Terry Oakley-Smith.

 In April 2013, while representing mineworkers at the Marikana Commission, Mpofu was stabbed several times in a mugging on Eastern Beach in East London.
 He was hospitalised with a collapsed lung.
 Two men were convicted of the crime a year later.

 Controversies

-In October, the tax man was knocking on the door of well known advocate Dali Mpofu for unpaid personal tax worth two million Rands.
+In October 2024, It was reported that Mpofu owed The South African Revenue Service unpaid personal tax worth two million Rands.